mendechris/mendechris.github.io/projects/taste-technologists.md

 ## Overview

-As part of our group final project, my team and I were tasked with implementing the ideas behind [Toaster Oven Lovin'](https://courses.ics.hawaii.edu/ics314s23/morea/final-project/reading-project-toaster-oven-lovin.html)
+As part of our group final project, my team and I were tasked with implementing the ideas behind [Toaster Oven Lovin'](https://courses.ics.hawaii.edu/ics314s23/morea/final-project/reading-project-toaster-oven-lovin.html).
+We used the [Meteor-Application-Template-React](https://ics-software-engineering.github.io/meteor-application-template-react/) template as the starting point for the application.
+The application uses Meteor with MongoDB, React, Bootstrap 5 to implement the functionality and design.

 Taste Technologists was designed to give students (on-campus or off) a variety of easy and delicious recipes that: